Superman IV: The Quest for Peace: Cancelled sequel

 Before the failure of Superman IV: The Quest for Peace, Cannon Films considered producing a fifth film with Albert Pyun as director.
-Cannon's bankruptcy resulted in the film rights reverting to Ilya and Alexander Salkind.
+Cannon's bankruptcy resulted in the film rights reverting to Alexander and Ilya Salkind.
+Under the Salkinds, their sequel was initially titled Superman: The New Movie but was later called Superman Reborn.
+The film was intended to revive and continue the franchise after Superman IV.
+Both Christopher Reeve and Margot Kidder were expected to reprise their roles.
+The villain would have been Brainiac.
 The story had Superman dying and resurrecting in the shrunken, bottled Krypton city of Kandor.
 The premise of Superman's death and rebirth coincidentally predated the 1992 "The Death of Superman" comic book storyline.